Forest Craftsperson

 Closing date

-You will support the beat forester in shaping the land we manage, undertaking a range of operations and inspections in the forest, and assisting with practical matters that may arise.
-You will be a champion of our health and safety culture, demonstrating our value of ‘look out and look after’ in our work.
+You will support the beat forester shaping the land we manage doing a range of operations and inspections in the forest, including helping with practical matters that may arise.
+Be a champion of our health & safety culture demonstrating our value of ‘look out and look after’ in our work.

 Please see the job description below for more information and details about what we need from you.